 After the completed investigation is returned to our office, your application will be submitted to the Pardon and Parole Board for their consideration on the next available docket.
 If you receive a favorable recommendation from a majority of the Board, that recommendation will be forwarded to the Governor’s office for a final decision.

 In order for a pardon to be effective, it must include all Oklahoma district court felony and misdemeanor convictions, and district court traffic convictions, which involved drugs or alcohol.
 If you have cases, which have been pardoned before, these do not need to be included in your application.
 The Pardon and Parole Board cannot pardon Federal cases or convictions from other states.
 A pardon will not clear your record.
 It does not prevent your criminal record from being considered when decisions are made concerning employment or other matters.
 Even if you are pardoned, your record may continue to affect you.
-A person who was under 18 years old at the time his or her offense was committed and who has received a pardon may also seek expunction.
+A person who was under 18 years old at the time his or her offense was committed and who has received a pardon may also seek an expungement so that the record gets sealed.
 From the time your application is received, it usually takes between 90 and 120 days for consideration by the Pardon and Parole Board.
 Applications from persons residing in other states usually take about 30 days longer.
 The Board’s recommendation must be approved by the Governor for a pardon to be granted.
 Governor approval usually takes from 30 to 60 days.
 The effects of a pardon listed below concern Oklahoma law.
 If you reside in another state, the effects may be different.

 Some professions require licenses.
 The licensing agency for each profession operates under different laws and policies.
 Some will not license you even if you are pardoned, some will consider you only if you receive a pardon, and others do not require a pardon.
 If you are considering applying for a pardon in order to obtain a particular type of employment or a license, you should first check with the employer or licensing agency to see if it would be helpful to do so.
 Even if you are pardoned, you must still answer “yes” if asked if you have been convicted of a felony or misdemeanor on an employment application.
 You can add however, that you have been pardoned.
 A pardon does not remove the conviction from your record.